 I was ready to prove this concept wrong, yet she returned with a smile on her face and checked in my bags.
 She never asked for my digital manifest (though I had it ready) and she never asked any further questions.

-The flight was long and boring.
+The 14-hour flight was long and boring.
 That’s pretty much all there is to say about that.